./pipeline-dir/my-pipe.yaml

 context_parser

-in exactly the same way as the cli does.
+in exactly the same way as the cli does - as a list of strings. - This makes it the pipeline’s

 - Use this if you want to pass context arguments to the pipeline’s